jasminemathieu/Ansible-Automation/README.md

 ### 5. Modify Inventory and Playbook

-Update the playbook `playbook.yml` to define tasks for your project and edit the inventory file `inventory.yml` to include node server details:
+Next, we will update the playbook `playbook.yml` to define tasks for our project and edit the inventory file `inventory.yml` to include node server details:

 ![inv mod](https://imgur.com/qogTyaH.jpg)